famkab/famkab/README.md

 - 👋 Hi, I’m @famkab
-- 👀 I’m interested in education technology, basketball and reading!
+- 👀 I’m interested in ed tech, basketball and reading!
 - 🌱 I’m currently learning about data science!

 <!--- # - 💞️ I’m looking to collaborate on a super cool algorithm project! 😉